serkanh/sre-bot-strands/INITIAL.md

 ## OTHER CONSIDERATIONS

-- Make sure to use `strands-agents` mcp server to get the documentation and examples for strands framework and awslabs.aws-documentation-mcp-server for aws documentation.
+- use @agent-library-docs-researcher to find the documentation for the library.
-- Make sure functionality both services are working together.